AdaCore/training_material/courses/codepeer/010_codepeer.rst

 Test duplication
 -------------------

-+ The same expression is tested twice in successive `if ... elsif ... elsif ... `
++ The same expression is tested twice in successive :ada:`if ... elsif ... elsif ... `
 + Usually indicates a copy-paste error (CWE 1041)

 .. code:: Ada